SophiaL1024/Tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+A simplified single-page Twitter clone using HTML, CSS, JS, jQuery and AJAX.

+It can:

+1 Use Ajax to post and fetch tweet messages without refresh the page.

+2 Count input characters and check input validation.

+3 Display time passed after each tweet.

+4 Escape Cross-Site Scripting.

+5 Shorthand button to show and hide input form

+6 Responsive design to fit desktop screen and mobile.

 ## Getting Started